 A guide to everything you need to know about inflation - reason of inflation, types of inflation, how it is measured and how you can safeguard yourself from it.

-Like milk - its price has increased from ₹15 per litre to ₹60 per litre today.
-That’s such a huge difference in just a few years.
+Have you ever noticed how the price of any household essentials has increased over time.
+For exapmle, milk - its price has increased from ₹15 per litre to ₹60 per litre today.
+The answer to such a huge difference in just a few years is inflation.
+This is why you need to prepare for inflation or else it might prove to be detrimental to your finances

 What is Inflation?